 Figure 2.
-Co-activationbased k-means clustering of the medial frontal cortex.
-Voxels the were grouped together based on co-activation with all other voxels in the brain. identified more.
+Co-activation-based k-means clustering of the medial frontal cortex at two levels of granularity.
+Voxels in the MFC were grouped together based on similarity of co-activation with all other voxels in the brain.
+A) At a coarse level, we identified three functional zones along a rostral-caudal axis.
+B) At a more fine-grained level, nine regions sub-regions were identified.
 SMA: supplementary motor area; SMAr: SMA rostral; SMAc: SMA caudal; pre-SMAc: caudal pre-SMA; pre-SMAr: rostral pre-SMA; dACC: dorsal anterior cingulate cortex; dACCc: dACC caudal; dACCr: dACC rostral; rACC: rostral anterior cingulate cortex; mPFC: medial prefrontal cortex; dmPFC: dorsal medial PFC; vmPFC: ventromedial PFC

-At the coarsest level, medial frontal cortex divided into three broad bilateral zones (Figure 2A)The most posterior zone exclusively encompassed the supplementary motor area (SMA).
-Dorsally, the SMA zone delineated from the next cluster around 6 mm rostral to the vertical line traversing the anterior commissure (VCA line; y=0 in MNI and Talairach coordinates), (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011 middle also included dorsal anterior cingulate (dACC) running .
-The encompassed medial prefrontal cortex rostral and subgenual aspects of anterior cingulate cortex, and medial aspects of orbitofrontal cortex and the frontal pole
+At the coarsest level, medial frontal cortex divided into three broad bilateral zones (Figure 2A).
+Although the k-means clustering algorithm imposed no spatial constrains, we observed an orderly parcellation of MFC into three distinction zones along the rostral-caudal axis.
+We refer to these as the posterior, middle and anterior zones.
+The posterior zone encompassed regions which have been previous associated with sensorimotor function, such as the paracentral lobule, SMA, and dorsal posterior midcingulate cortex.
+The posterior and middle zones delineated from each other around 6 mm rostral to the vertical commissure anterior (VCA) line, consistent with definitions of pre-SMA (Picard and Strick, 1996; Rizzolatti, Fadiga, Matelli, Bettinardi, Paulesu, Perani, & Fazio, 1996; Kim et al., 2011).
+The middle zone also included much of dorsal anterior cingulate (dACC) running along the corpus callosum (Vogt et al., 2005).
+The anterior zone encompassed a large portion of medial prefrontal cortex, including rostral and subgenual aspects of anterior cingulate cortex, and medial aspects of orbitofrontal cortex and the frontal pole.